Golfo Azzurro: Career

-As the TX 33 Maarten Cornelis, in 2009 she was used to test the "SumWing" which caused less seabed disturbance than traditional beam trawl because the wing hovers above the ground when fishing.
+As the TX 33 Maarten Cornelis, in 2009 she was used to test the "SumWing" which caused less seabed disturbance than traditional beam trawl because the wing hovers above the seabed when fishing.
 It also used less fuel than traditional trawling.

 In 2010 the ship was leased by the Golfo Azzurro Foundation who partnered with the Sea Shepherd Conservation Society and, using funds from the Brigitte Bardot Foundation, used the ship for covert surveillance operations in the Danish Protectorate of the Faroe Islands.

 On August 17 the ship was boarded and searched by the Danish Police and then let go under escort of the Royal Danish Navy.
 Denmark's Thetis class frigate Triton was assigned to monitor their actions.